-Vodafone Business and e& mark strengthening of strategic collaboration with first major customer win
+Vodafone Business and e& Mark Strengthening of Strategic Collaboration with First Major Customer Win

-Abu Dhabi, UAE: Vodafone Business and e& today marked a significant strengthening of their enterprise collaboration with the first joint major customer win after they unveiled a new strategic relationship in May this year.
+Al Futtaim Group, a major conglomerate with leading brand franchises, chooses alliance for software-driven networkSINGAPORE - Media OutReach - 19 October 2023 - Vodafone Business and e& marked a significant strengthening of their enterprise collaboration with the first joint major customer win after they unveiled a new strategic relationship in May this year.

 At GITEX 2023 the world’s largest tech show today, Vodafone Business and e& also signed a Memorandum of Understanding (MOU) detailing how they will jointly market, sell and service businesses and public sector organisations across their respective footprint to support with their digital transformations.
 The two companies plan to work with existing multi-national enterprise customers that would benefit from their combined offerings, operational scale, and complementary geographic footprint.